Retchut/Retchut/README.md

 🎓 Taking a Master's Degree in Informatics and Computing Engineering @FEUP

-:briefcase: I am the current President of the [Nucleus of Computer Graphics and Multimedia of FEUP](ncgm.fe.up.pt)
+:briefcase: I was the former President of the [Nucleus of Computer Graphics and Multimedia of FEUP](ncgm.fe.up.pt)

 :secret: Studying to take the JLPT N3 exam

-:notebook: I’m currently learning:
+:notebook: I’m currently studying:
-  - Photogrammetry
+  - Photogrammetry, NERFs and 3D Gaussian Splatting
   - WebGL
   - Clockwork